McGovern7/ardupilot-nav-scripts/writeup/writeup.md

 |    0    |    1    |
 |    1    |    1    |

-4A.
-For the {0, 0} case, turn 90 deg counter clockwise, now right-hugging the forward wall 4B.
+ > 4A.
+For the {0, 0} case, turn 90 deg counter clockwise, now right-hugging the forward wall
+ > 4B.
 For the {0, 1} case, turn 180 deg around
-4C.
+ > 4C.
 For the {1, 1} case, turn 90 deg clockwise, now facing another decision

-- For the {1, 1}, the copter must now determine if there is a right wall perpendicular to the passed corner using LiDAR
+>  - For the {1, 1}, the copter must now determine if there is a right wall perpendicular to the passed corner using LiDAR
-- If there is, move forward until the copter begins hugging the wall, then call ```forward_until_snag```
+>  - If there is, move forward until the copter begins hugging the wall, then call ```forward_until_snag()```
+>  - If there is **not**, the copter must move forward to clear the thin wall, yaw 90 degrees clockwise, move forward until the copter begins hugging the wall, and then call ```forward_until_snag()```

-The following is a visualization of the possible obstacles
+[Here](Images/truth_table.png) is a visualization of the obstacle types and the position of the copter before and after maneuvering them.

-6.

 ### Demonstration